gmulders/abacus/README.md

 | **Date**    | -       | -       | -       | Date    | Date    |
 | **Unknown** | String  | Integer | Decimal | Date    | Unknown |

-Note: The interpreter does not do a complete check of the AST before evaluating it.
-Because of this it _may_ be possible that the type of the non-applicable branch (if the condition evaluated to false the if-branch otherwise the else-branch) is unknown while it could have been known otherwise.
-In this case we also infer the type using the above table.
-There are a couple of situation where the behaviour is slightly different.

-- The applicable branch has type Integer, while the non applicable brach has type Decimal.
-The inferred type when using the interpreter is Integer, otherwise it would have been Decimal.
-For example: `true ?
-1 : (false ?
-2.0 : 3.0)`.
-- When both branches have non compatible types, i.e. String and Integer, the interpreter does not throw an exception.
-  For example: `true ?
-'Hello World!' : (false ?
-2.0 : 3.0)`.

 #### assignment `=`
 - Operands: left a variable, right a value of the same type as the variable or any type if the variable does not exists.
 - Precedence: 1